 Start early with UO internal processes.

 Write as you would for a scholarly article.

 - Grant writing is persuasive and has a particular form and style.
 Use citations and data to support your persuasive argument that your academic field has 1) a gap in knowledge, 2) that needs to be filled, 3) you’re the one to fill it, and 4) that the world will be a better place in a specific way, once the gap is filled.

 Assume the reviewers have the same knowledge as you.

 - Your research is specialized to you, and though reviewers should understand your area generally, do not count on them understanding the nuance.
 Define terms and acronyms.
 Avoid jargon where possible.

 Turn in a proposal without another pair of eyes on it.

 - RDS staff will happily review your material as many times as you like, with an aim of making it as strong a grant proposal as possible.
 RDS also has funds to support an external review by a content expert to make sure your research arguments and aims are spot on.

 Wait until the last minute to work on other elements of the proposal.

-- The research narrative may be the most interesting to you, but the other pieces of your application are often reviewed and scored as well.
-Don’t neglect them
+- Use a timeline to plan early in the process.
+When writing, the research narrative may be the most interesting to you, but the other pieces of your application are often reviewed and scored as well.
+Don’t neglect them to the last minute.